-C. Appointment of City Administrator
+C. Appointment of City Manager

-The City Council appoints the City Administrator, the position serves at the pleasure of the City Council.
-The City Administrator is an employee of the City and has an employment agreement which specifies some terms of employment, including an annual evaluation by the City Council.
-The City Administrator is responsible for all other personnel matters within the City.
+The City Council appoints the City Manager.
+The position serves at the pleasure of the City Council.
+The City Manager is an employee of the City and has an employment agreement which specifies some terms of employment, including timely evaluations by the City Council as outlined in the City Manager employment contract.
+The City Manager is responsible for all other personnel matters within the City.
 (The City Council sets salary ranges for City employees)